panviz/v1/readme.txt

 List or Table
 	make inherited from View

+Search
+	Search bar and Search engine

 Server
+	add path helpers
 	create file on 'save' if missing

-	search all TODO notes in code
+check all methods and variables Privacy search all TODO notes in code

+Module
+	connect
+		http

+Publish wrench update and Prototype embed